Rural veterinary practice

 The outdoors of Brabant

 I am familiar with the case history of this horse: I have been here before because the mare had previously had a persistent cough and had shown signs of shortness of breath.
 As we stand around talking for a few minutes, the mare grows impatient and starts to kick the door: she wants our attention and she is coughing.
 She pokes her head over the door and looks at the boss.
 He strokes her gently across the bridge of her nose.
 The missus rode the horse in the past, but the mare may now spend her days in peace and quiet.
 Unfortunately, she is broken-winded.
 In medical terms, she is suffering from COPD (Chronic Obstructive Pulmonary Disease).
 She was previously treated for the illness with a number of medications intended to dissolve the mucous in the airways and to activate the cilia in de bronchi to make it easier to cough up mucous.
 Moreover, she was given antibiotics.
-All of these medications enabled the mare to breathe more easily.
+These medications enabled the mare to breathe more easily.
 But now the condition has returned in all its severity and the owner would like for her to be treated again.

 fresh air in the stable